-MJF is a fast process that allows good surface finish and high detail levels, but is currently limited to only using nylon.
+MJF is a fast process that allgood surface finish and high detail levels but is currently limited to only using nylon.

 It’s noteworthy that these are only a few of the technologies that are commercially available for rapid prototyping purposes.
-Several others exist, each with their own set of pros and cons.
+Several others exist, each with its own set of pros and cons.
 They include:

-As noted previously, from a macro viewpoint cost and time savings are notably the biggest benefits of migrating to a rapid prototyping strategy.
-There are many factors that lead to these savings benefits.
+As noted previously, from a macro viewpoint, cost and time savings are notably the most significant benefits of migrating to a rapid-prototyping strategy.
+There are many factors that lead to these savings benefits:

-It’s certainly easy to look at a complete design on a computer monitor, but most designers will tell you that sometimes things just don’t “turn out right” when prototype parts are actually built.
-The overall product may completely miss the miss the original intent.
-With rapid prototyping, these types of product decisions can be recognized much earlier in the design process.
+It’s certainly easy to look at a finished design on a computer monitor, but most designers will tell you that sometimes things just don’t turn out right when prototype parts are actually built.
+The overall product may completely miss the original intent.
+With rapid prototyping, these types of product deficiencies can be recognized much earlier in the design process.

 This is particularly true with parts that will eventually be created using a molding process or generated by a die (such as small sheet metal stampings).
-The costs and time involved in creating a new tool (or modifying an existing one) can greatly add to the overall design time frame.
+The costs and time involved in creating a new tool (or modifying an existing one) can add significantly to the overall design timeframe.
 The ability to truly realize a part or product without having to develop those types of expensive tooling cannot be overlooked.

-If the right rapid prototyping processes are used for a given set of parts, it is not at all unrealistic to conceptualize printing all of the parts and to assemble them into a complete and functional prototype.
+If the right rapid-prototyping processes are used for a given set of parts, it may be possible to print and assemble all the components into a complete and functional prototype.

-In all reality, parts produced by rapid prototyping technologies can actually be used as finished products.
+Objects produced by rapid prototyping technologies can sometimes be used as finished products.
 This is an excellent option for small and limited production runs, and the various techniques could also allow for a level of mass customization that traditionally could not be offered with any measurable efficiency.

 Are you new to rapid prototyping?
-Do you need help and guidance with the process steps?
-Could you use consultation as to which process would be the best for your particular functional application, and also identify which one would maximize time savings along with being the best for your overall budget?
-Cad Crowd can be your ultimate rapid prototyping source by utilizing the top quality and pre-vetted resources that make up the Cad Crowd team.
+Do you need help with the process steps?
+Could you use guidance about the best process for your particular application?
+Need assistance identifying the process that will maximize time savings along with being the best for your overall budget?
+Cad Crowd can be your ultimate resource by giving you access to top quality and pre-vetted rapid prototyping designers.
 Contact us today for a free quote.

-If you're looking for rapid prototyping services or advanced modeling and freelance CAD services, Cad Crowd has you covered.
+If you're looking for rapid prototyping services firms or advanced modeling and freelance CAD services, Cad Crowd has you covered.
+Our freelance professionals are among the most talented in the industry.
 For any type of project, our flexible 3D design freelancers can help.
-Whether you're a solopreneur or a company, our world-class modeling services can fit the demands of your project.
-Get a quote now and connect with world-class freelance 3D modeling services.
+Whether you're an individual entrepreneur or a full-fledged enterprise, our world-class rapid prototyping service companies can meet the demands of your project.
+Get a quote now and connect with world-class freelance rapid prototype design services.